-The device is placed in the HALT mode by writing a "1" to the HALT flag (G7 data bit).
+The COP888CF is placed in the HALT mode by writing a "1" to the HALT flag (G7 data bit).
 All microcontroller activities, including the clock, timers, and A/D converter, are stopped.
-The WATCHDOG logic is disabled during the HALT mode.
-However, the clock monitor circuitry if enabled remains active and will cause the WATCHDOG output pin (WDOUT) to go low.
-If the HALT mode is used and the user does not want to activate the WDOUT pin, the Clock Monitor should be disabled after the device comes out of reset (resetting the Clock Monitor control bit with the first write to the WDSVR register).
-In the HALT mode, the power requirements of the device are minimal and the applied voltage (VCC) may be decreased to Vr (Vr = 2.0V) without altering the state of the machine.
+The WatchDog logic on the COP888CF is disabled during the HALT mode.
+However, the clock monitor circuitry if enabled remains active.
+In the HALT mode, the power requirements of the COP888CF are minimal and the applied voltage (V{CC}) may be decreased to V_r (V_r = 2.0V) without altering the state of the machine.

-The device supports three different ways of exiting the HALT mode.
+The COP888CF supports three different ways of exiting the HALT mode.
 The first method of exiting the HALT mode is with the Multi-Input Wakeup feature on the L port.
 The second method is with a low to high transition on the CKO (G7) pin.
 This method precludes the use of the crystal clock configuration (since CKO becomes a dedicated output), and so may be used with an RC clock configuration.
 The third method of exiting the HALT mode is by pulling the RESET pin low.

 Since a crystal or ceramic resonator may be selected as the oscillator, the Wakeup signal is not allowed to start the chip running immediately since crystal oscillators and ceramic resonators have a delayed start up time to reach full amplitude and frequency stability.
 The IDLE timer is used to generate a fixed delay to ensure that the oscillator has indeed stabilized before allowing instruction execution.
 In this case, upon detecting a valid Wakeup signal, only the oscillator circuitry is enabled.
-The IDLE timer is loaded with a value of 256 and is clocked with the to instruction cycle clock.
-The to clock is derived by dividing the oscillator clock down by a factor of 10.
+The IDLE timer is loaded with a value of 256 and is clocked with the tc instruction cycle clock.
+The tc clock is derived by dividing the oscillator clock down by a factor of 10.
 The Schmitt trigger following the CKI inverter on the chip ensures that the IDLE timer is clocked only when the oscillator has a sufficiently large amplitude to meet the Schmitt trigger specifications.
 This Schmitt trigger is not part of the oscillator closed loop.
 The startup timeout from the IDLE timer enables the clock signals to be routed to the rest of the chip.